Anup-SoftwareDev/MyKid_Activity_app/README.md

 ## R17: Project Models - Active Record Assosciations

+The figure below shows all the models as it appears in schema.rb.
+All these models have been fully implemented and the Active record assosciations are as described in the figure below:

 ![ActiveRecord1](app/assets/images/ActiveRecord1.jpeg)

+In the figure above it can be seen Activities model belongs to category and user model while in return User and category have a one-many relationship with Activities.

+The figure below however shows mostly models in orange which are models that have not been implemented yet, however their Active record assosciations have been designed as shown below:

 ![ActiveRecord2](app/assets/images/ActiveRecord2.png)

 ## R18: Database Relations

+The figure below shows all the models as it appears in schema.rb.
+All these models have been fully implemented and the Database relations are as described in the figure below:

 ![DatabaseRelations1](app/assets/images/Databaserelations1.jpeg)

+The figure below however shows mostly models in orange which are models that have not been implemented yet, however their Database relations have been designed as shown below:

 ![DatabaseRelations2](app/assets/images/Databaserelations2.jpeg)

 ## R19: Database Schema Design